Acquire unrivalled procurement skills

 How is it delivered?

-Blended (Face to Face & Online) and Recognition of Prior Learning
+Blended (Facilitated Sessions and Self Online Learning) and Recognition of Prior Learning

 What participation is required?

 8 facilitated training sessions, a work-based project and an assessment interview.
 Some assessments are completed within classroom sessions.
 Consequently, attendance at all sessions is essential.
 There is a small requirement for reading and workplace research prior to some sessions.

 What are the units of competency?
 View details